202C-Pilot/202C-Master-Course/forums-writing-activities.md

 ## Writing Workshop 6

-Friday, Project Reflection.
+Due Friday, Project Reflection.
 Respond to the prompts for reflecting on your Internet Resource Guide.

 An important step in finalizing any project is reflection.
 Reflection is a habit engaged in by professionals who are interested in improving their practices.
 You can't improve unless you think explicitly and formally about what you are doing.